 They took a few minutes to explore.
-There were four other rooms on the first floor, those rooms consisting of a bathroom, a study with old, moldy books, a bedroom, and a room with what looked like exercise equipment.
-Any furniture was covered by dirty white sheets, and other than that, there was nothing special here.
+There were four other rooms on the first floor, those rooms consisting of a bathroom, a study with old, moldy books, a bedroom, and a room filled with what looked like exercise equipment.
+Any furniture was covered by dirty white sheets, but other than that, there was nothing special here.

 “There are no pictures, no knickknacks, no nothin’,” said Carlos.
 “There’s nothing down here to take with us.”